jollen/react-websocket-flux/README.md

-*react-websocket-flux*: Building real-time React application over Websocket with Flux architecture
+*react-websocket-flux*: Building React application with Websocket with Flux architecture.

 ## Install